roeltje788/brum/README.md

 ```
 In short every command will look similar to:
 ```
-python3 brum.py <mode> <additional commands>
+python3 brum.py <mode> <additional arguments>
 ```

-### Mode:
-This is the mode that Brum will run in.
-The mode name can be typed directly after 'python3 brum.py' in order to use this mode.
+The mode is what operation Brum will perform.
+The mode name can be typed directly after 'python3 brum.py'.
+Additional arguments will follow after the mode.
 The different modes are:

 - **lookup**       :   Brum will analyse a list of ip-addresses (must be a JSON file)
 ```